How Startups from the USA to France are Embracing the AI Wave

 Newfund startups reported that the main factors behind choosing another model or provider were:

-• Regulatory compliance (GDPR, Sovereignty)
+- Regulatory compliance (GDPR, Sovereignty)

-• Savings at scale (pay per-use with services vs flat fees for self-hosted options)
+- Savings at scale (pay per-use with services vs flat fees for self-hosted options)

-• Better results for specific use cases, like code generation, speed, accuracy
+- Better results for specific use cases, like code generation, speed, accuracy

-• Credits giveaways (e.g., Google giving Gemini / Vertex.ai credits for Google Cloud Platform users)
+- Credits giveaways (e.g., Google giving Gemini / Vertex.ai credits for Google Cloud Platform users)

 Despite these challenges, France is not without its strengths in the AI sector.
-The country is home to world-renowned engineering and mathematics schools, and the French government has recently announced a significant investment in AI, with a €10 billion fund aimed at nurturing this technology.
+The country is home to world-renowned engineering and mathematics schools, and the French government has recently announced a significant investment in AI, with a €10 billion fund to promote this technology.
 Notable French AI companies like Mistral and HuggingFace underscore the capability of France to produce influential AI players.
 Moreover, French startups are keenly aware of the importance of AI in penetrating and succeeding in the U.S. market, viewing it not only as a competitive landscape but also as a vital expansion territory.
 In our study, 95% of French startups had already integrated AI or are planning to do it in the near future.

 This situation aligns with the strategy advocated by Newfund: leveraging local capabilities to create lasting champions.
 By focusing on reliability, adaptability, and the effective use of existing resources, French startups can position themselves as formidable players in the European AI arena.
 Viewing the U.S. market as an opportunity for expansion rather than mere competition could be key to international and local success, embodying a strategic approach that turns potential disadvantages into strengths.